espidev/ProtectionStones/README.md

         ]
         # Amount of the protection item to give when crafted
         recipe_amount = 1

+    [economy]
+        # Taxes must be enabled in config.toml first (tax-enabled)
+        # The amount to tax the region per tax cycle.
+        tax_amount = 0.0

+        # The amount of seconds between tax cycles.
+Set to -1 to disable taxes.
+        tax_period = -1

+        # Amount of time to pay taxes in seconds after tax cycle before there is punishment.
+        tax_payment_time = 86400

+        # Automatically set the player that created the region as the taxpayer.
+        start_with_tax_autopay = true

     [behaviour]
         # Hide protection stone right away when placed?